 A Gathering Place

 Visitors enter the Level 1 Foyer to purchase admission and register for events.
 From there, they climb the main staircase, or take an elevator, to emerge in the main lobby area, which we call the Canyon.
 Three-stories high and featuring a collections wall displaying more than 500 objects from the Museum's collection, the Canyon is our central public and gathering space.

-From the Canyon, visitors can enjoy spectacular views of the Salt Lake Valley, begin to explore the Museum's Trailhead to Utah system, enter the exhibit galleries, or enjoy the Museum Store and Cafe.
+From the Canyon, visitors can enjoy spectacular views of the Salt Lake Valley, begin to explore the Museum's Trailhead to Utah system, enter the exhibit galleries, or enjoy the Museum Store.

 Beyond the public areas of the Rio Tinto Center, the building provides advanced research and collection facilities for Museum scientists who oversee the care and curation of more than 1.5 million objects in the Museum's collection.
 The collections and research areas are the core of the institution and feature sophisticated climate control and other means of protecting the collection, and a venue for undergraduate and graduate training at the University of Utah.